hachyderm/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

 1. **We will only take moderation action where doing so increases community safety and/or decreases community risk.**<br />
-For every report, we do an analysis to determine whether or not taking moderator action will improve community safety or decrease community risk.
+For every report, we do an analysis to determine whether or not taking moderator action will improve community safety and/or decrease community risk.
 If the best action to take is to not react, then we will not react.<br />
 For off server users in particular we _also_ recognize the limits